 If you had problems conceiving, you may also have problems with breastfeeding.
 For the breasts to make milk, they rely on hormonal signals that are sent to them.
 If you have hormonal imbalances, hyperthyroidism or hypothyroidism, hypertension, diabetes, polycystic ovary syndrome, or another ailment, it's likely that you won't have much milk.
 You may have to use milk formula or get breast milk from another mom – talk with your pediatrician to know what to do.

-Milk quality changes.
 The breast milk begins to change in quality, usually by the 3rd week of pregnancy.
 The milk tastes more sour or salty.
 The breastfeeding child may fuss about the different taste.
 Breast milk becomes more watery in consistency and less white in color.
 By the 2nd trimester, the breast milk reverts to colostrum.
 The mother may observe a decreased desire to feed, or the child may seem unsatisfied with breastfeeding and may need more supplemental feedings.
 Weaning may naturally occur at this point as the child becomes less filled and satisfied with breastfeeding.

-Again, changes of milk quality may not be caused by pregnancy.
-Illnesses, medications, and some foods can make it taste unusual.
+Again, changes in milk quality may not be caused by pregnancy.
+Illnesses, medications, and some foods can make milk taste unusual.
 You may have eaten food that the baby is allergic to so he/she will refuse to drink the milk.
 Watch out for dairy products, shellfish, wheat, corn, soy and peanuts because these sometimes cause allergies.
 If you have eaten something spicy, your breastmilk will become spicy as well.